codefellows-seattle-javascript-401d21/01-node-ecosystem/README.md

 ## Documentation
 In your README.md describe the exported values of each module defined in your lib/ directory.
 Every function description should include it's airty (expected number of paramiters), the expected data for each paramiter (data-type and limitations), and the it's output behavior (for both valid and invalued use).
 Feel free to write any additional information in your README.md.

+I don't super know what this is requesting.